Code-for-All/codeforall.org-concept-2017/README.md

 2. Promote the work of the Code for All partners.
 3. Host tools needed by the network.

 Install
 -------
 This site is built with HTML, CSS, Javascript.
+It runs on [jekyll](http://jekyllrb.com/) and is hosted by [GitHub Pages](https://pages.github.com/).

 The data about the Code for All groups is pulled from the [Code for America API](http://codeforamerica.org/api).
 The work on that project is happening under the [cfapi](https://github.com/codeforamerica/cfapi) repository.